 Sometimes, a sleep disorder may be a sign of another medical problem, which is resolved when the underlying cause is diagnosed and treated.
 If another condition doesn’t cause a sleep disorder, a combination of lifestyle changes and medical treatments can normally treat it.

 It is important to see a physician or our midtown internal medicine doctor to receive a diagnosis and treatment if you suspect you may have a sleep disorder.

 Diagnosing Sleep Disorders in Midtown NYC and New York’s Upper East Side

-This is a test that assesses electrical activity in the brain, and which can detect any problems.
+This is a test that assesses the electrical activity in the brain and which can detect any problems.

-A blood test can be helpful in diagnosing any underlying health problems.
+A blood test can help diagnose any underlying health problems.

 Once NYC primary care physicians have a diagnosis, we can determine which sleep disorders treatment will best suit your needs.